wimvanderbauwhede/RefactorF4Acc/README.md

 <dt>NO_MODULE:</dt><dd>List of source files that should not be changed to modules</dd>
 <dt>RENAME_EXT:</dt><dd>Extension for variables that need to be renamed because of conflicts (usually you don't need this; the default is _GLOB)</dd>
+<dt>INLINE_INCLUDES:</dt><dd>Inline all includes, in the same way the preprocessor would do.
+Use this if your code has include files that can't be turned into modules because they are not self-contained.</dd>
 <dt>NO_ONLY:</dt><dd>Do not use the ONLY qualifier on the USE declaration</dd>
 <dt>SPLIT_LONG_LINES:</dt><dd>Split long lines into chunks of no more than 80 characters</dd>
 <dt>MAX_LINE_LENGTH:</dt><dd>Maximum line length for fixed-format FORTRAN77 code.
 The default is 132 characters.</dd>